Hinds (band): Leave Me Alone

 On 13 April 2015, they began recording their debut album, with Paco Loco and Diego García (from The Parrots) as producer and engineer respectively.
 The band also released a split single in April with The Parrots for Record Store Day, featuring the track “Davey Crockett (Gabba Hey!)", a cover from Thee Headcoats, produced by Árni Árnason from The Vaccines.

 The band's debut album Leave Me Alone was released on 8 January 2016 on the label Lucky Number.
 The album featured 12 tracks, including a new single "Garden", previous singles "Bamboo", "Castigadas en el granero" ("Punished in the barn") and "Chili Town", and several new tracks.
 The album debuted at number 47 on the UK Albums Chart and charted on the Oricon weekly albums chart in Japan.
 A deluxe version of the album was released in September 2016 and featured previously released B-sides, 2 new cover songs and the first-take demos of tracks from the original album.

-In August 2016, Very Best of Hinds so Far was released on the Mom & Pop Music label.
-The limited to 2,500 copies 10-inch LP featured six songs (the band's singles which were released prior to their debut album and one live song).
+In August 2016, Very Best of Hinds So Far was released on the Mom & Pop Music label.
+The limited to 2,500 copies 10-inch LP featured six songs (the band's singles that were released prior to their debut album, and one live song).

 In February 2017, the band designed an exclusive clothing line through Urban Outfitters that also included an exclusive limited edition 7-inch of their song "Holograma", with 50% of the proceeds of sales going to Attendance Records, an Austin-based non-profit providing students at public schools a platform to create, write and produce their own albums and magazines.